 This is just a romance pet-peeve of mine, but I always get so annoyed when the male lead is all like “I’ve never had to chase a woman before.”
 Because naturally he’s so sexy and irresistible that he’s constantly beating women off with a stick, no one has ever said no to him before, and of course the only woman to ever make him work for it is the only one truly worthy of his love and who has the ability to tame the beast within or some shit.

 Except Ana isn’t really making Christian work for it.
 She hasn’t had the opportunity to either turn him down or take him up on whatever he has to offer yet, so we have yet to see any of the typical pop culture indicators that the male love interest is now determined to engage in “the chase.”
-Girl’s just trying to live her life, and he’s all huffy because they’ve had at most 20 min. worth of conversation across two meetings and she hasn’t yet fallen to her knees before him in submission.
+Girl’s just trying to live her life, and he’s all huffy because they’ve had at most 20 minutes-worth of conversation across two meetings and she hasn’t yet fallen to her knees before him in submission.

 When she does eventually call, “My face erupts into a shit-eating grin.”
 Um, ew?
 That’ll put some nice, sexy imagery in your head.
 Just another pet-peeve of mine, but I’ve always hated the phrase “shit-eating grin.”
 Even if I didn’t, though, isn’t it usually meant to imply that it’s a rather mean or nasty kind of smirk?

 Ana, for her part, thinks that she “can almost hear his sphinxlike smile through the phone,” and I try and fail to turn that sphinx reference into a hilarious Oedipus joke.
 She asks when and where would be convenient for him in regards to the photo shoot, and he thinks to himself, “In my room.
 Just you, me, and the cable ties.”
-This man is a menace.
+This man is an absolute menace.

 They agree to meet at The Heathman at 9:30 the next morning.
 Ana’s so excited she can barely contain herself: